Throuple who went viral after meeting on Tinder say strangers hoped they’d break up

 A throuple have opened up about the hate they've received online and in person, claiming they've had to "cut out" family members.

-Angel Bailey, Tyler Hays, and Sam Vick previously hit the headlines after revealing their controversial relationship which started in April 2021.
+Angel Bailey, Tyler Hays, and Sam Vick previously hit the headlines after revealing their unconventional relationship which started in April 2021.

 While polyamory wasn't initially on the cards for Angel, 27, and Tyler, 30, from Tennessee, US, upon meeting on Tinder in June 2018, the pair quickly changed their minds after having a threesome with Sam, 24, one night in May 2019.